 Delicious Fruit All Year Long

 Apricots are useful fruits that are packed with nutrition and flavour.
 The flesh of the sweet variety is delicious in summer.
 At other times of the year, canned and dried fruits are good substitutes for the fresh ones.

 The fruit with the pits removed can be a great addition to the diet.
 A person should be very careful if they want to use the kernels inside the pits, however.
 There could be dangerous consequences, especially if bitter apricot kernels are eaten.

 It's probably best that children avoid both types of kernels.
 If an adult decides to eat them, he or she should be certain that they come from sweet fruit and should avoid eating an excessive number.
 If they're tempted to eat kernels from bitter apricots (even in small quantities), they should seek their doctor's advice.

 - Nutrients in apricots from SELFNutritionData (which obtains its data from the USDA, or United States Department of Agriculture)

-- Information about carotenoids (including beta-carotene) from Oregon State University
+- Information about carotenoids (including beta-carotene) from the Linus Pauling Institute at Oregon State University

 - Antioxidant facts from MedlinePlus, National Institutes of Health